- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 - Saturday TV Trends and Tips: 17th Sept 22 - September 11, 2022

 Another huge weekend ahead in the German Bundesliga – we take a look at the best of the action from a trading angle.

 One thing to remember is that this is a trading website and if you can trade out for a decent profit at any time then that is what we advise.
 If we get two early goals and we have done Over 2.5 goals and we can take a nice profit then that is an angle.

 Two sides who have struggled recently but at least Hoffenheim have been scoring goals, at least one in each home game this season whilst the visitors Mainz have conceded in all away games and not won in ten on the road.
 The last five head to head have gone Over 3.5 goals so hopefully we can expect goals.
 Hoffenheim have won the last three head to head at home and really should win this but the risk is they haven’t won in five even though they have played three of the top five.
 Safest option is probably to go with goals.

 Leverkusen v Hertha Berlin

 Leverkusen have lost just one of their last eight but struggled and failed to break down Freiburg last weekend.
-Freiburg are in decent form though and the hosts should find this easier although Hertha have drawn their last three and the short odds on Leverkusen do not appeal as a Betfair Trading option.
+Freiburg are in decent form though and the hosts should find this easier although Hertha have drawn their last three and the short odds on Leverkusen do not appeal as a trading option.
 Games between these two usually produce goals with seven of the last eight meetings today ending Over 2.5 goals and goals looks a safer option than betting the home side.

 Hannover v Freiburg